kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I hadn't seen her since the 80s at school, and I never saw her again off Facebook until February 2025, fifteen years later.
 - Michelle suddenly started communicating with me on Facebook at the same moment everything was kicking off in November 2024 in Thailand.
 - She was in Canada at the time visiting her sick father, she said.
-- I felt for her because of this, and I contacted her regularly for a bit to make sure she was OK.
+- I felt for her because of this - dad had just fallen and was still in hospital - and I contacted her regularly for a bit to make sure she was OK.
 - In February, [we meet at Hyde Park for Let Women Speak](../2025/february.md#michelle-gordon) and then go to the Dorchester for a drink.
 - I was trying to follow the others to the pub they go to, but lost them, so we wandered for a bit and ended up there - at Michelle's suggestion.